Thinking of volunteering at a wildlife sanctuary in Africa? Read this article first!

 The thrill of working closely with iconic African animals is a big draw for volunteers, and working at animal sanctuaries across Africa is a very popular volunteer choice.

-When searching for ethical sanctuary projects, you look for signposts – programmes which advertise themselves as “eco-friendly” or “responsible” – surely these are the good ones?
+When choosing an ethical wildlife sanctuary project, you look for signposts – programmes which advertise themselves as “eco-friendly” or “responsible” – surely these are the good ones?

 Projects are all-too-often far from ethically run, and many sanctuaries which promote animal handling or animal interaction are often on the bad side of that fine line between genuine and “no no no”.